Javascript is not enabled.

 The last shutdown ended after a shortage of air traffic controllers — who were working without pay — caused widespread flight delays and cancellations.
 Air traffic controllers are paid by the Federal Aviation Administration (FAA), not the DHS, so their paychecks continue during this shutdown.

-Johnny J. Jones, secretary-treasurer for the union representing TSA workers, told the Wall Street Journal that most TSA officers work paycheck to paycheck, and that the last shutdown ate up accumulated financial cushions.
+Johnny J. Jones, secretary-treasurer for the union representing TSA workers, told the Wall Street Journal in early March that most TSA officers work paycheck to paycheck, and that the last shutdown ate up accumulated financial cushions.

-The spring break travelers expected over the next several weeks may further strain the system.
+The spring break travelers expected over the next couple weeks may further strain the system.

-“We are in spring break travel season and expecting record numbers of people to take to the skies,” Chris Sununu, president and CEO of Airlines for America, a trade group for U.S. airlines, said in a statement.
+“We are in spring break travel season and expecting record numbers of people to take to the skies,” Chris Sununu, president and CEO of Airlines for America, a trade group for U.S. airlines, said in a statement in early March.
 “We are seeing firsthand the significant strains that the current DHS shutdown is causing across the aviation system.”

 How travelers can avoid or manage long TSA lines